NginxProxyManager/nginx-proxy-manager/doc/INSTALL.md

 ### Database

 This app doesn't come with a database, you have to provide one yourself.
-Currently `mysql` and `postgres` databases are supported.
+Currently only `mysql/mariadb` is supported.

 It's easy to use another docker container for your database also and link it as part of the docker stack.
 Here's an example: